ComunidadeProgrameiros/Ambrosia/README.md

-# Ambrosia
+# Ambrosia - (WIP) THIS IS A WORK IN VERY EARLY BEGINING

-A bootable pendriver maker for elementary os, brough for you by Programeiros.
+A bootable pendriver maker for elementary os, brough for you by [Programeiros](https://github.com/OrgGrupoProgrameiros).

+Ambrosia can create a bootable USB drive for Linux distribuitions.

+## Build steps

+	mkdir build && cd build
+	cmake ..
+	make -j8

+## Usage

+	./ambrosia

+## Instalation

+	mkdir build && cd build
+	cmake ..
+	make -j8
+	sudo make install